On a Frank-Wolfe Approach for Abs-smooth Functions: Introduction

 Throughout we will consider the following class of target functions. \begin{definition}[$\cc_{\abs}^d(\rr^n)$, abs-smooth functions] For any $d \in \nn$, the set of locally Lipschitz continuous functions $f: \rr^n \to \rr, ~ y =f(x)$, defined by an \emph{abs-smooth form}

 with $F \in \cc^d(\rr^{n+s+s}, \rr^s)$ and $\varphi \in \cc^d(\rr^{n+s},\rr)$, such that $z_i$ is determined only by the values of $z_j$, $1 \leq j < i$, is denoted by $\cc^d_{\abs}(\rr^n)$.
-A function $f\in \cc^d_{\abs}(\rr^n)$ is called \emph{abs-smooth}.
-The components $z_i$, $1 \leq i \leq s$, of $z$ are called \emph{switching variables}. \end{definition} Despite the fact that this definition seems to be rather technical, the class of abs-smooth functions is quite broad.
-For example, it encompasses a large subset of piecewise smooth functions in the sense of Scholtes \textup{\cite{Sch12}} since the evaluation of $\max(.,.)$ and $\min(.,.)$ can be expressed using the absolute value function.
+For any $d\ge 1$, a function $f\in \cc^d_{\abs}(\rr^n)$ is called \emph{abs-smooth}.
+The components $z_i$, $1 \leq i \leq s$, of $z$ are called \emph{switching variables}. \end{definition} For $d=1$, Definition~\ref{def:abssmooth} encapsulates the original definition in \textup{\cite{Gr13}} defining abs-smooth functions in a more formal way.
+This enables for example the convergence analysis contained in \cite{GW18}.
+For the results derived in this paper, any value of $d\ge 1$ suffice.
+Despite the fact that the definition of abs-smoothness seems to be rather technical, the class of abs-smooth functions is quite broad.
+It encompasses a large subset of piecewise smooth functions in the sense of Scholtes \textup{\cite{Sch12}} since the evaluation of $\max(.,.)$ and $\min(.,.)$ can be expressed using the absolute value function.
 Furthermore, abs-smooth functions capture a wide variety of nonsmooth functions used in machine learning applications, e.g., the $\ell_1$-norm, i.e.,